jan-warchol/selenized/terminator/README.md

 To install Selenized and overwrite your existing Terminator configuration, copy [`config`](config) from this directory into `~/.config/terminator`.

-To add Selenized profiles to your existing conifguration, copy-and-paste appropriate sections from [`config`](config) file into your `~/.config/terminator/config`.
+To add Selenized profiles to your existing configuration, copy-and-paste appropriate sections from [`config`](config) file into your `~/.config/terminator/config`.